-Wouldn’t it be great if everything were recorded automatically?
-That you could see all transactions, internal and external, as they were occurring?
+Wouldn’t it be great if everything were recorded automatically in one central dashboard?
+You could see all transactions, internal and external, as they were occurring.

-Real-time insight into your cash flow is one of the most important benefits provided by forecasting tools.
+Real-time insight into your cash flow is one of the most important functionalities provided by forecasting tools.

 This real-time insight is possible thanks to a technology known as APIs.
 API stands for automated programming interface, and these tools allow for direct communication between your bank accounts and forecasting software.
 This is known as open banking.